gerkenv/notes/shell/syntax.md

 - Good idea https://unix.stackexchange.com/a/204619
 - Simpler solution https://unix.stackexchange.com/a/204721
 - Also simple https://stackoverflow.com/a/52033580

+If you want to kill later parent process and all started child process then the longest or non-ending child process has to be the last in the chain of parallel processes.
 ```shell
 sh -c 'command1 & command2 & command3 & wait'
 # Press Ctrl+C to kill them all